sql-sith/cdc-2024/meeting-notes/2023-11-18 meeting notes.md

 brw-rw---- 1 root disk 8, 3 Nov  9 22:35 /dev/sda3

 # Why, it's a file! :) It's type is 'b' (that's the first column). 'b' means it's a
-# "block special" file. disks store data in blocks, so that makes sense.
+# "block special" file. disks store_data data in blocks, so that makes sense.
 You can think
 # of this file as something similar to a device driver in Windows.

 # Demo 2: Working with terminals